mrimlinger/logicwatch/README.md

 Two push buttons A and B
 Six seven-segment displays
+Ten LEDs
 One power-on-reset button
-One clock
+One clock (2KHz crystal oscillator)

 ## Features

 The watch has five distinct operation modes (time, stopwatch, alarm, time setting, countdown).
-The user can switch between the mode by pressing A and B simultaneously for a longer period of time.
+The user can switch between the modes by pressing A and B simultaneously for a longer period of time.
+The first five LEDs indicate which mode is currently active.

 ### Mode 1 - Time

+Time is kept with the format {month - day of the week - date - hours - minutes - seconds}.
+Pressing on A allows to change from the display of {month - day of the week - date} to {hours - minutes - seconds} and vice-versa.
+Pressing on B changes the time format from european to american and vice-versa.

 ### Mode 2 - Stopwatch

+Pressing on B resume/pause the chronometer.
+Pressing on A while the chronometer is paused will reset it at zero.
+Pressing A while the chronometer is working will do nothing.

 ### Mode 3 - Alarm

 ### Mode 4 - Time setting